tecnico-distsys/stepframework/doc/tomcat-step-readme.txt

 Copied servlet-api.jar and jsp-api.jar to STEP lib

-Copied all STEP lib jar files to tomcat-step-1.3/lib
+Copied all stepframework/lib jar files to tomcat-step-1.3/lib

+stepframework/src/lib/stepframework.jar is NOT included.
+(Applications will have to include this JAR themselves.
+The rationale is to give developers more visibility of the framework's source code and to allow easier modification and experimentation.)

 Copied junit-4.5 to tomcat-step-1.3/apache-ant/lib/junit.jar and
 to tomcat-step-1.3/lib/junit.jar

 Deleted all tomcat-step-1.3/webapps except ROOT and manager.

 Renamed tomcat-step-1.3/webapps/ROOT/index.html to
 tomcat-step-1.3/webapps/ROOT/index-tomcat.html
 Added new index.html to tomcat-step-1.3/webapps/ROOT
 (added STEP logo, quick link to manager)

 Added new user with the role manager to tomcat-step-1.3/conf/tomcat-users.xml:
     <role rolename="manager"/>
     <user username="admin" password="adminadmin" roles="manager"/>